 The Nikkor Z 58mm F0.95 S Noct is one of Nikon’s showcase lenses – a sort of throwback to the early days of Nikon’s interest in optical research.
 It’s certainly a lens that splits opinions – I’m still not sure exactly how I feel about it – though there’s no denying it’s a beautifully made lens that’s capable of extremely high image quality in all its nuances.
-You can read about my opinion on this lens here.
+You can read additional opinion on this lens here.

 Like other Nikon exotics it’s delivered in a massively oversized cardboard box but inside it contains a large Pelican type hard-case, instead of the more usual soft-padded type.
-I didn’t weigh the case but it appears a bit lighter than others of its kind, however it’s large and impractical for anything other than storage (or occasional transportation in the boot of the car or a van).
+I didn’t weigh the case but it appears a bit lighter than others of its kind, however, while fantastic, it’s a bit large and impractical for anything other than storage (or occasional transportation in the boot of the car or a van).

 The lens doesn’t use internal focusing.
 Instead, the front cell extends as you focus, making it potentially more vulnerable to damage (resulting in image symmetry issues from decentering or tilting) from rough handling or inadvertent knocks.

 This is where the hood is particularly handy, as it screws into the huge focusing ring, rather than the extending barrel and protects the front group.
 It can be left in place and doesn’t make the lens feel that much more bulky.

 Although a bit narrower than the superb Canon RF 28-70mm F2L USM lens it is around the same length but it is far heavier.
-That makes it a real handful on the Nikon Z 7.
-Part of the trouble is due to the weight of course, but it is compounded by a heavy (but smooth) helicoid with a long throw of close to 350-degrees.
+That makes it a bit of a handful on the Nikon Z 7.
+Part of the trouble is due to the weight of course, but it is compounded by a heavy (but smooth) helicoid with a long throw of close to 350 degrees.